How Phonak Achieved Universal Bluetooth Hearing Aid Connectivity

 Phonak took many people by surprise in November 2018 when it launched Marvel™, the first hearing aid capable of streaming audio—in stereo—directly to and from any Bluetooth®-enabled audio devices.
 Previously, no other hearing aid manufacturer had solved the technical challenges of universal Bluetooth connectivity.

 Phonak promotional video describes Marvel benefits including universal Bluetooth hearing aid connectivity.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Accessibility moves beyond Apple